daivc96/insiderthreat-detection/README.md

 The data used for this project is the CERT synthetic dataset, which is a realistic simulation of insider threat scenarios.
 The dataset contains various types of data collected from a fictitious company, such as email, file, device, HTTP, logon, and psychometric data.
 The dataset also provides ground truth labels for the malicious users and their actions.

-## Methodology

-The methodology of this project consists of four main steps:

-- Data preprocessing: This step involves cleaning, filtering, and transforming the raw data into a suitable format for analysis and modeling.
-This includes handling missing values, outliers, and imbalanced classes.
-- Feature engineering: This step involves extracting and selecting relevant features from the preprocessed data using various statistical methods and domain knowledge.
-This also includes reducing dimensionality and creating new features based on existing ones.
-- Model training: This step involves building and training machine learning models to classify users as malicious or benign based on their behavior patterns.
-This includes using different techniques, such as random forest, XGBoost, and LSTM.
-- Model evaluation: This step involves evaluating the performance of the trained models using various metrics, such as accuracy, precision, recall, F1-score, ROC curve, and AUC score.
-This also includes comparing the results of different models and discussing the advantages and limitations of each approach.

-## Results

-The results of this project show that machine learning techniques can effectively detect insider threats in an organization based on user behavior data.
-The best performing model is the LSTM model, which achieves an accuracy of 0.97, a precision of 0.95, a recall of 0.96, an F1-score of 0.96, and an AUC score of 0.99.
-The LSTM model can capture the temporal and sequential patterns of user actions and identify anomalous or suspicious behavior.

 ## Requirements

 To run this project, the following dependencies need installed: